 Best tours of Izamal

-Izmamal is located in the middle of the Yucatan Peninsula, and can be reached from major cities in the region like Merida and Cancun.
-Spend your day wandering around the yellow streets of Izamal and learning its fascinating history.
+Izmamal is located in the middle of the Yucatan Peninsula, and you can get here from major cities like Merida and Cancun.

 The main landmark of Izamal is Convento de San Antonio de Padua that was built by Spanish conquistadors on top of the Mayan pyramid Pop-Hol-Chac in 1561 and was used to convert the native Mayan population to the Catholic religion.